 I call it “The Kitchen Test.”
 If you pick up something with a label (if it doesn’t have a label, it’s probably unprocessed), and find an ingredient you’d never use in your kitchen and couldn’t possibly make yourself from the whole form, it’s processed.

 It doesn’t mean you actually have to make it yourself, it just means that for it to be considered “unprocessed” that you could, in theory, do so.

-Here’s last year’s discussion on the definition, and we’ll continue exploring it as October approaches.
+Here’s a more in-depth discussion of the definition, and we’ll continue exploring it as October approaches.

 Let’s Do It!

 Commit to eating no processed foods during the month of October by signing your name below.